cyyon8/ArduinoWebAppMotionDetector/README.md

 The morse code interpreter uses an Arduino Microcontroller and a pip motion sensor to capture motions and interpret chains of motions into letters, numbers and puncuation mark based on the morse code defined alphabet.
 It features:

-  -Ability to interpret motions into meaningful messages -View printed messages through a web interface -Ability to end transmissions, turn sensor and LED on or off through an easy to use web interface
+  - Ability to interpret motions into meaningful messages
+  - View printed messages through a web interface
+  - Ability to end transmissions, turn sensor and LED on or off through an easy to use web interface
-  -Follows the standard morse code alphabet
+  - Follows the standard morse code alphabet
-  -Real time server-client interaction
+  - Real time server-client interaction

 ### Dependencies & Tech